Everyone is getting in on the electric vehicle craze these days. But which electric vehicle stocks are actually worth investing in?

 Honda (HMC) is slowly going the wrong direction.
 Not that the company is doing terribly.
 Revenues have only dipped a bit over the past two years, from $34.5 billion in a quarter to $30.6 billion.
 But there’s no momentum here, and no electric future, given that Honda also went down the fuel cell road.
-The stock rallied from 20 at the March bottom to an August high of 33 before turning tail and trading down to 28 since; that means it’s a real underperformer.
+The stock has rallied from 20 at the March bottom to an August high of 33, and that means it’s a real underperformer.

 Volkswagen (VWAGY) had the greatest revenue of any automaker over the past year.
 Still, its revenues fell from $74.0 billion per quarter to $65.9 billion over the past two years.
 Valuation-wise, it’s the cheapest of this group, with a price/sales ratio of 0.14, but technically, the stock has been underperforming the market since March.
 VW is actually selling electric cars (made in Germany) in the U.S. now, and expects to have EVs made in Tennessee sometime in 2022.